-Stephanie said, “I would love for you to photograph my wedding and I want you to shoot as much of it on film as possible.”
-YESSSS!!!
-That is how it started, but then I heard it was going to take place in Balboa Park (yay!), that we were going to start portraits at the San Diego County Courthouse and later the historic Santa Fe Train Station would be involved(yes!!!), that Elizabeth Dye was making her dress (oh my), and later that she was actually going to have two outfits and the first one was going to be a 60’s inspired JUMPSUIT.
-A smoking hot wedding jumpsuit.
-Of course she would, because she’s that awesome.
+Even though I’m a wedding photographer based in Portland, Oregon, I photograph around the world and it’s really common to make a great connection with a couple who are planning their wedding in a different state or country.
+When Stephanie reached out she said “I would love for you to photograph my wedding and I want you to shoot as much of it on film as possible.”
+YESSSS, I always adore when couples are finding me for film specifically!!!
+I was delighted to celebrate their Balboa Park wedding together, loved our alternate locations like picking up their license at the San Diego County Courthouse and later photographing at the historic Santa Fe Train Station.
+Stephanie had two simple, but elegant outfits with her first choice as a 60’s inspired JUMPSUIT.
+A smoking hot wedding jumpsuit for a smoking hot bride.
 What I love most about all the things Stephanie and David planned for their wedding, it was truly a celebration of them.
 They did what they wanted, their personalities were all over their wedding day, they made it their own!

 I hadn’t spent very much time with David prior to their wedding day, but wow–what a catch he is (smart, hard working, kind-hearted, handsome, oozing with integrity… you know, all the best things).
 They are wonderful together, so respectful of one another and so in love.
 It’s always a treat to see that level of affection between any of my wedding couples, but really so endearing and heart warming to see it between my friend and the love of her life.